AASTHA-PANT0312/Apex-Personal-Fitness-Tracker-WebApp-using-AI-/README.md

 .
 ├── fitness.ipynb              # Jupyter notebook with full EDA, feature engineering & model training
-├── app.py                     # Streamlit app for interactive visualization and prediction ├── data/                      #Download it either from the zip or the original data source │   ├── dailyActivity.csv       # Fitbit daily activity data │   ├── dailySteps.csv          # Daily step counts
+├── app.py                     # Streamlit app for interactive visualization and prediction ├── data/                      #Download it either from the zip or the original data source and ensure that you have them all in the same folder as fitness.ipynb and app.py
+│   ├── dailyActivity.csv       # Fitbit daily activity data
+│   ├── dailySteps.csv          # Daily step counts
 │   ├── dailyCalories.csv       # Daily calories burned